SHORINJI KEMPO AKA SHAOLIN TEMPLE BOXING

 The art also emphasizes open hand flicking strikes with the fingertips to the eyes, a technique also used in Jeet Kune Do.
 This strike is extremely fast and does not risk injuring the practitioner’s hands because of the relaxed flicking motion.

-There is also extensive practice of becoming aware of various cues when the opponent is just about to attack, and immediately striking him first or alternatively intercepting his strike and countering in one motion, similarly to how is done in Jeet Kune Do.
+There is also extensive practice of becoming aware of various cues when the opponent is just about to attack, and immediately striking him first or alternatively intercepting his strike and countering in one motion, similarly to how it is done in Jeet Kune Do.

 The end result is a martial art that seems to look most like a combination of the hard, powerful strikes and blocks of karate with the flowing and flexible techniques of Aikido, along with a slight resemblance to jeet kune do.